ARTICLES, ACADEMIC PAPERS and BOOKS

 by Alastair McIntosh, for downloading, in chronological order (most recent first)

 Hyperlinked items (underlined) may be downloaded from this site by clicking.
 For some there are both HTML and as-printed PDF versions available.
-Major "At press" items that have been accepted for publication but not yet out are shown in grey.
+Major "At press" items that have been accepted for publication but not yet out are shown in grey and may be previewed to scholars in relevant fields if they email me.
 The ordering of multiple authors is given in brackets after their names.
 Please see the statement about copyright etc. at the foot of this page covering conditions of downloading any material from this website.
 Most of my material can be freely used for non-commercial purposes such as teaching.

-2018 (at press), Spirituality and Social Activism, chapter with Matt Carmichael (2) in The Routledge International Handbook of Spirituality and Society, ed.
-László Zsolnai & Bernadette Flanagan, Routledge, London.
+2019 (at press), Spirituality and Social Activism, chapter with Matt Carmichael (2) in The Routledge International Handbook of Spirituality and Society, ed.
+László Zsolnai & Bernadette Flanagan, Routledge, London, due March 2019.

 268, 2017, The Apocalypse of Three Great Floods, (commentary on Hebridean climate change legends and extract from Poacher's Pilgrimage), Dark Mountain Journal, Issue 11, pp. 87 - 93